polski.directory

 Intermediate

-• Literally "to hit the ten" — the bullseye ring on a shooting target, scored 10.
-Means to be exactly right, to hit the nail on the head.
+• Literally means "to hit the ten" — referring to the highest-scoring ring on a shooting or archery target.
+Figuratively, it means to be exactly right, to nail it …

 Beginner